Bikatr7/Kudasai/README.md

 Simply run Kudasai.py, enter a txt file path to the text you wish to translate, and then insert a replacement json file path if you wish to use one.
 If you do not wish to use a replacement json file, you can simply input a blank space and Kudasai will skip preprocessing and go straight to translation.

 Kudasai will offer to index the text, which is useful for finding new names to add to the replacement json file.
 This is optional and can be skipped.

-Can also run webgui.py for a web gui which is simpler and non-linear.

 After preprocessing is completed (if triggered), you will be prompted to run the translation modules.